Martiware/pantry_pickup/README.md

 Contributing to PantryPickup
 ============================

-PantryPickup is a fledgling app at the moment and is definitely welcoming contributions.
+PantryPickup is a fun and rewarding app that is definitely welcoming contributions.
 The best way to contribute right now is to take a look at the [open issues](https://github.com/codeforboston/pantry_pickup/issues?state=open) and look for something interesting that's not yet assigned to anyone else.